 For pupils in maintained primary and secondary schools, funding is passed to the schools via the local authorities.

-The date of our next Pupil Premium Review will be September 2020
+The date of our next Pupil Premium Review was September 2022

 Rigorous assessment and tracking procedures are in place which enables us to quickly identify any children who are not making the progress expected.
 Data analysis is robust and is available for individual, cohorts and groups of children.